ArielCalisaya/Firebase_Functions/README.md

  * SDK of firebase admin.
  * Annd generate the firebase admin SDK (private config and unique per project).

- This file this file will be called randonid rwol139dmiwp.json (you can rename it) now, get the "firebase config"(private config) in the project settings and execute the comand
+ This file this file will be called randomIdz4miwp.json (you can rename it) now, get the "firebase config"(private config) in the project settings and execute the comand